 Assets are capitalized, including infrastructure assets, if they have an original cost greater than \$5,000 and a useful life over two years.
 Depreciation is calculated on each class of depreciable property using the straight-line method of depreciation.
-Estimated useful lives are as follows:

-Years

-Building and Improvements 40

-Furniture and Equipment 7
+Building and improvements are amortized over 40 years.
+Furniture and equipment are amortized over 7 years.